Root hits ton as England take command

 Joe Root punished West Indies with yet another century as England took command of the second Test on day one in Barbados.

-Root could have been given caught behind on 23 and was dropped on 34 but ended 119 not out - his 25th Test ton and second in as many innings.
+Root could have been given caught behind on 23 and was dropped on 34 but ended 119 not out - his 25th Test ton and second in as many innings as the tourists closed on 244-3.

-England's ascendancy was checked slightly by the loss of Dan Lawrence to close the day, after he compiled a dazzling 91.
+England's ascendancy was checked slightly by the loss of Dan Lawrence to end the day, after he compiled a dazzling 91.

 Lawrence had looked on course for his maiden Test ton after combining with Root for a brilliant, aggressive stand of 164, but chipped Jason Holder to extra cover in the final over.